 Germinating the seeds

 If you have germinated small seeds of other Gesneriads before, you may use the same method that worked for you.
+The method below works for me.

 Getting started -- Plant your seeds when you receive them for best results.
+Use pots at least 2 inches (5 cm) tall with drainage holes.

-The seeds are small, so work in a well-lit area.
 Fill the pots with soil and sprinkle the seeds evenly in the pots, at least 1/4 inch (1 cm) from each other.

 If you have long-fiber sphagnum moss (not ground peat moss), sprinkle a little over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have sphagnum moss, sprinkle some of your soil mix over the surface.
 Then add water until everything is evenly moist.